 Train drivers and rail workers are speaking out about the massive emotional and psychological impact of witnessing a death on the tracks.

-It follows the death of a 66-year-old woman on Thursday, after being hit by a train at the Forest Street rail crossing in Wendouree.
+It follows the death of a person on the tracks, after being hit by a train at Ballarat East on Wednesday.

 Speaking to The Courier on the condition of anonymity, Victorian train driver James (not his real name) said drivers are told when they enter the profession they will almost certainly experience a fatality or ‘near hit’.

 Recounting the experience, he said hitting a person without being able to slow down or stop is “an initial shock followed by self-doubt”, resulting in a debilitating “left-over trauma”.